Back Arts & Culture » Literature » Loạt Soạt » A Memoir Ruminates on Saigon in the Now and via Childhood Memories

 Hopefully, in several decades Tuan will pen a follow-up memoir, perhaps exploring the city’s continued changes and his place within it.
 Absent a child’s innocent sheen will his memories of recent years be as lovingly recalled?
 As Saigon no doubt continues to change what emotions will he attach to the current and soon-to-be-disappeared cityscape?
 To what rises in its place?
 Regardless of what such a book might contain, if it is written with the same thoughtful examinations and skilled descriptions, it will be worth picking up.

-Remembering Water is available for purchase here.
+Remembering Water is available for purchase here in paperback and Kindle format here.

 Related Articles